 3) The Nation’s Smartest Stadium Restaurant: With his acclaimed restaurant in the shadow of Boston’s Fenway Park, Garrett Harker ’89 offers a brainy beacon amid a sea of beer-soaked sports bars.

-4) Reassuring Research: The big leagues owe a debt of gratitute to Professor Gary Smith for such scholarly papers as “The Baseball Hall of Fam is Not the Kiss of Death.”
+4) Reassuring Research: The big leagues owe a debt of gratitute to Professor Gary Smith for such scholarly papers as “The Baseball Hall of Fame is Not the Kiss of Death.”

 5) Big-League Books: Sagehen wordsmiths such as Professor Jonathan Lethem contribute more than their share to the ever-growing trove of baseball literature.